grantek/minisynth32/build-guide.md

 the Arduino outside the box as a separate USB-MIDI adapter).

-Configuring the Arduino IDE to upload the sketch is outside the scope of this project, see the links in [MIDIUARTUSB/README.md].
+Configuring the Arduino IDE to upload the sketch is outside the scope of this project, see the links in the [MIDIUARTUSB README](MIDIUARTUSB/README.md).
 Things to note:

 - Install the MIDI and MIDIUSB libraries in the Arduino IDE
 - Install support for the Sparkfun board using the instructions at sparkfun.com